ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: pulse_complete_event_pulse_polarity

     Specifies the behavior of the Pulse Complete event.
-    Default Value: NIDCPOWER_VAL_ACTIVE_HIGH
+    Default Value: :py:data:`~nidcpower.Polarity.HIGH`

-    .. note:: This attribute is not supported by all devices.
-Refer to Supported Attributes by Device for information about supported devices.
+    .. note:: This property is not supported by all devices.
+Refer to Supported Properties by Device for information about supported devices.

     The following table lists the characteristics of this property.